skylerkk/pseudocode-advanced/pseudocode.md

-///Claw machine:
+Claw machine:

 	Enter coin
 	Joystick
 	Timer
 	Button

-///Functionality (use case) - As a patron I want to pay to play at a chance to win a stuffed animal.
+Functionality (use case) - As a patron I want to pay to play at a chance to win a stuffed animal.

 	Patron Enters Money
 	Timer Starts